mepepin/HFpEF_snRNASeq/README.md

 the scaled and variable gene expression data, and the top 30 principal components were used to define Louvian clustering with the "FindClusters" function (resolution = 0.2).
-Uniform Manifold Approximation and Projection (UMAP) was employed for dimensionality reduction and visualization of the clustered data.
+Uniform Manifold Approximation and Projection (UMAP) was used for dimensional reduction and visualization of the clustered data.
 Cellular origins of each sequenced nucleus were individually estimated using singleR (2.6.0), which computes a Pearson correlation between the nuclear